dottipr/PAGEpy/README.md

 ## Function and class descriptions

-###`binary_pso`
+### `binary_pso`

 Performs feature selection using a Binary Particle Swarm Optimization (PSO) algorithm to optimize a classification model based on gene expression data.

 **Positional arguments**
--current_genes (list): A list of gene names considered for feature selection.
+- current_genes (list): A list of gene names considered for feature selection.
--current_data (pd.DataFrame): A DataFrame containing gene expression values with samples as rows and genes as columns.
+- current_data (pd.DataFrame): A DataFrame containing gene expression values with samples as rows and genes as columns.
+-
 **Keyword arguments**

--POP_SIZE (int): The number of particles (candidate solutions) in the swarm.
+- POP_SIZE (int): The number of particles (candidate solutions) in the swarm.
--N_GENERATIONS (int): The number of iterations for the PSO algorithm.
+- N_GENERATIONS (int): The number of iterations for the PSO algorithm.
--W (float, optional, default=1): Inertia weight controlling the influence of previous velocity on the new velocity.
+- W (float, optional, default=1): Inertia weight controlling the influence of previous velocity on the new velocity.
--C1 (float, optional, default=2): Cognitive coefficient influencing how much a particle follows its personal best position.
+- C1 (float, optional, default=2): Cognitive coefficient influencing how much a particle follows its personal best position.
--C2 (float, optional, default=1.5): Social coefficient influencing how much a particle follows the global best position.
+- C2 (float, optional, default=1.5): Social coefficient influencing how much a particle follows the global best position.
--reps (int, optional, default=4): The number of times each feature set is evaluated to account for variability.
+- reps (int, optional, default=4): The number of times each feature set is evaluated to account for variability.
--frequent_reporting (bool, optional, default=False): If True, logs intermediate results more frequently.
+- frequent_reporting (bool, optional, default=False): If True, logs intermediate results more frequently.
--adaptive_metrics (bool, optional, default=False): If True, dynamically adjusts evaluation criteria based on observed performance trends.
+- adaptive_metrics (bool, optional, default=False): If True, dynamically adjusts evaluation criteria based on observed performance trends.

 **Returns**